 Two accessible shaded picnic sites with paved pathways overlook the lake and beach.

 The CCC originally built this beach area back in the 1930s, as can be seen in the architecture of the changehouse and the old boathouse.
-Although updates have been done to the changehouse, some users may need assistance as the original stone floors and steps still exist.
+Although updates have been made to the changehouse, some users may need assistance, as the original stone floors and steps still exist.
 The picnic sites are located on a lightly wooded hillside overlooking the beach and lake.
 The playground in this area has not been modified.

 Accessible entry to picnic sites and the beach is from the vault toilet parking area at the boat launch along a paved pathway.
 Entry is to the sand area only.

 This unique approach to rental cabins has become quite popular, and we invite you to see why.
 In a clearing of the woods is a modern central showerhouse.
 Pathways lead off into the woods to rustic, yet modern cabins that sleep six.
 These cabins do not have water but do have electricity, a small refrigerator and microwave, supplemental heat, a small wood stove, air conditioning, a futon bed, sleeping loft with two beds, and a porch overlooking the serenity of the woods.
 Outside each cabin is a picnic table and fire grill.
 One cabin has level parking, an accessible pathway and entry ramp for those with mobility impairments.